WebAssembly/WASI/proposals/http/imports.md

 <li><a name="method_fields.entries.0"></a> list&lt;(<a href="#field_key"><a href="#field_key"><code>field-key</code></a></a>, <a href="#field_value"><a href="#field_value"><code>field-value</code></a></a>)&gt;</li>
 </ul>
 <h4><a name="method_fields.clone"></a><code>[method]fields.clone: func</code></h4>
 <p>Make a deep copy of the Fields.
-Equivelant in behavior to calling the
+Equivalent in behavior to calling the
 <a href="#fields"><code>fields</code></a> constructor on the return value of <code>entries</code>.
 The resulting
 <a href="#fields"><code>fields</code></a> is mutable.</p>
 <h5>Params</h5>